Paullllllllllllllllll/ChronoTranscriber/README.md

 # ChronoTranscriber

-A Python-based tool designed for researchers and archivists to transcribe historical documents from PDFs or image folders using either local OCR (Tesseract) or modern vision-language models via OpenAI's API.
+A Python-based tool designed for researchers and archivists to transcribe historical documents from PDFs, EPUB ebooks, or image folders using either local OCR (Tesseract) or modern vision-language models via OpenAI's API.
 ChronoTranscriber provides structured JSON outputs, scalable batch processing, and robust error recovery for large-scale document digitization projects.

 ## Table of Contents